There is an abiding connection between intestinal health and the entire body’s ability to function normally.

 Calms soothes, relaxes, relieves pain.

 Another plant that improves blood circulation; inhibits thromboxane and other prostaglandins.
 Relieves inflammation, nausea, and vomiting.

 Drink as a tea and apply essential oil to the base of skull and temples.
 Use at beginning of a headache for best effect.
 Relieves nausea and vomiting.

 Chamomile (Matricaria recutita):

 Drink tea regularly – aids digestion, nourishes and relaxes the nervous system.

 Barley grass (Hordeum vulgare):

 Contains Super Oxide Dismutase (SOD), an important antioxidant; supports the liver, high in B vitamins.
 Take as part of the regular diet.

 Some of these herbs should not be used during pregnancy, always consult a qualified medical herbalist.
-By supporting your internal and external environment with a holistic approach to diet, stress management and pain relief, herbal medicine can help you safely move towards relief from migraine.
+By supporting your internal and external environment with a holistic approach to diet, stress management, and pain relief, herbal medicine can help you safely move towards relief from a migraine.

 Brett Elliott ®